vgteam/vg_snakemake/README.md

 ![](imgs/construct-map-geno-filegraph.svg)

-## Overview of the workflow for giraffe, the faster mapper
+## Overview of the workflow when using the Giraffe mapper

-Same but with the newer mapper, giraffe.
+The newer and faster mapper, giraffe, uses different graph indexes.

 ### Rule graph